gospacedev/lunar/CONTRIBUTING.md

 # Contributing to Lunar

-Thanks for contibuting!
+Thanks for contributing to Lunar!

 ### Reporting Bugs

-If you find a bug create an issue about it.
+If you catch a bug, report it in issues.

 ### Suggesting Enhancements

-Have an idea, create an issue or a pull request about completely new features and minor improvements to existing functionality.
+Have an idea?
+Create an issue or a pull request about new features and improvements to existing functionality.

-### Share
+### Share the Project

 Sharing the project also helps out!